 We contacted the shipping company Universal Relocations two and a half months prior to our planned shipment date (5/10/2010).
-Reliable recommendation made shipping company selection simple.
+A reliable recommendation made shipping company selection simple.
 Timing was about right and we did not feel rushed during the entire process.
 The step-by-step log below captures the various details:

 Two weeks into the process, we signed the contract for shipping a 20’ container and provided them with copies of our passport.
 The estimated costs added up to ~$7400 (~$6K for shipping, origin, and destination service for door-to-door delivery, $350 for all-risk valued inventory insurance for $10K worth of listed items, and $1050 for estimated customs duty).
 The shipping company supplied the insurance coverage statement.
 For origin services, we opted to pack our belongings except for furniture, china and odds and ends of delicate nature.

 The shipping company sought contact information in India including phone number.
-As we had prudently arranged for a cell number for use in India, we were able to oblige without scrambling.
-This is yet another factor to consider – a contact # is a must - if not your own, a close relative or friend’s should work.
+As we had arranged for a cell number for use in India, we were able to oblige without scrambling.
+This is yet another factor to consider – a contact number in India is a must - if not your own, a close relative or friend’s should work.

-Packing was in earnest by this point.
-Although we were living out of boxes we had to repack carefully and that too with an inventory list – painstaking, but we persevered …
+Packing was in earnest by early April.
+Although we were living out of boxes, we had to repack carefully and that too with an inventory list – painstaking …

 Some things to consider when doing your own packing: